FelixEurasto/AtomTracker/README.md

 ## Usage

 All of the required settings are defined in /src/AtomTracker/config.py.
-Variables with `*` cannot be `None`.
+Variables marked with `*` cannot be `None`.

 First, define the directory paths from which the simulation trajectories and corresponding .gro/.pdb files are fetched.